What is meant by the term ‘spiritual awakening’? What does it mean to ‘wake up’? Are there things you can do to make it happen?

 Whatever the religion, beneath the layers of dogma, the main purpose is unity.

-It is this state that gives rise to spiritual awakening.
+It is this state that gives rise to true spiritual awakening.

-“[Oneness is]…the state of being completely united with somebody/something, or of being in complete agreement with somebody.”
+“…the state of being completely united with somebody/something, or of being in complete agreement with somebody.”
+How drab!
+How soulless!

 But how are we to achieve such a state?
-Is it worth the effort?
-What purpose does it serve?
+Is it worth the effort to even try?
+And what purpose does it serve?

 You might think you need to be religiously orientated to have any chance of having such an experience.
 But years of praying, or meditating, or reading scriptures, or attending spiritual retreats are no guarantee of any type of transcendent experience.